giorgulescu725/MortonArboretumEAB/README.md

 # MortonArboretumEAB
 ## What??
 This is a repository holding some files concerning measuring emerald ashborer larvae activity through an ESP32W.
+We were assigned this as a capstone project from Loyola Chicago, working with the Morton Arboretum.
 It uses the PCNT module to obtain frequency values from analog microphones and uploads them to a Google Sheet.
 The sheet must be made per tree, copying the sheet_code into a script and putting the script ID into the .ino file.